Víctor López Morón

-Víctor López Morón (born 23 May 1968) is a retired professional male tennis player from Spain.
+Víctor López Morón (born 23 May 1968) is a tennis coach and a former professional player from Spain.

+Career

-He made his only ATP singles main draw appearance as a wild card at the 1988 Torneo Godó, where he was defeated in the first round by fellow Barcelona native Germán López.
+He made his only ATP singles main draw appearance as a wildcard at the 1988 Torneo Godó, where he was defeated in the first round by fellow Barcelona native Germán López.

-After retiring from tennis, he coached his brother Álex.
+After retiring from tennis, Victor coached his brother Álex López.

+Victor López is currently coaching former top-10 player Pablo Carreño Busta at the TEC Carles Ferrer Salat in Barcelona, since the beginning of the 2025 season.